fttlov/JCAdvance/README.md

   In hold to move mode, the delay does not apply

   ### Gyro Melee Gesture
   A gesture-recognition feature designed primarily for Joy-Cons.
 Swings (straight punch, hook, or hammer motion) can emulate any keyboard key or controller button.
 This lets you perform melee actions in-game without occupying a physical button.
-The only practical use for an accelerometer.
+The practical use for an accelerometer.
 You can also adjust the impact force (G-force).

   ### EMA Smoothing Filter
 The EMA (Exponential Moving Average) filter does not add traditional input lag.
 When you move the controller, the in-game camera starts moving instantly (0ms delay).
 Instead, EMA acts like a rubber band or inertia. <br>